Adam Lambert: Influences

+Freddie Mercury (left) and David Bowie (right) are two of Lambert's biggest influences.

 Lambert was inspired when his father gave him access to his large record collection of 1970s music.
 He was attracted to theatrical rock from artists like Queen, Led Zeppelin, and Aerosmith.
 Among his strongest influences are British singers such as Freddie Mercury, David Bowie and Robert Plant: "Those are the people I really gravitate towards."
 Lambert referred to Michael Jackson and Madonna as "King and Queen" because they creatively merged music with makeup, fashion and cinematic video.
 He also cites Christina Aguilera as an inspiration to him as a vocalist.

 In March 2013, Lambert wrote an article for Out magazine's tribute to David Bowie, who was about to release a new album.
 In it, he explained how Bowie helped inform the expression of his own sexuality and gender in his work: "A light bulb went off—I wasn't into drag, I didn't want to dress like a woman, but I wanted to express my gender and artistic identity differently than the mainstream.
 Bowie was a key inspiration.
 It was about the androgyny of mixing it up, and that was what was so incredible about his concepts—he was one of the first rock stars to really push the idea that sexuality was not black and white but an exploration."

 Lambert's own music has been influenced by numerous genres including classic rock, pop, and electronic music; and his performance style draws heavily from his stage experience.
 Lambert envisions himself as the type of artist "that creates from the ground up, not only an amazing song, but one with a beat, and a story, and a look, and a theme."
 For his second album, he used inspiration from classic disco, 1990s electronica, funk and dubstep music.